Moira (Utrecht)

 Moira is a music and arts venue in the city center of Utrecht, Netherlands.

-History

 The building at Wolvenstraat 10 was built in 1906.
 From 1939 until 1959, it was the Zegers dance school.
 The insurance company Moira turned it into a canteen, then after it became derelict it was squatted in 1983.
-Legalized in 1990, it focuses on early career artists and innovative performances.
 Moira Foundation offers a stage to early career artists and musicians who have made little or no name in the established circuit.
 The exhibition space Moira organizes about ten events every year.
 There is a weekly open mic night.